Mmddzz3/Shop/README.md

 * The information,images are taken from internet.

 * Following are the pages created:
-1. Homepage:
+1. Homepage

-2. About Us:
+2. About Us

-3. What's New:
+3. What's New

-4. Gallery:
+4. Gallery

-5. Shopping Cart:
+5. Shopping Cart